Why Extracurricular Activities Matter for College Admissions

 Pro tip #2:

-Encourage specialization in 11th and 12th grade
+Specialize and Lead in 11th and 12th grades

 The later years of high school are about refining where your student excels and seeking leadership in the things they care about.
 By this time (in an ideal world), your child is inching toward their decision of major choice and narrowing down their favorite colleges.
 For highly selective colleges and universities, this means leveling up extracurriculars that foster interest in their major of choice.
-This proves to admissions officers they are serious about their specific major, and also creates confidence that they are capable of leading and learning within that f ield.
-Even if a student is very active in something that isn’t related to an intended major (marching band students who don’t plan to be music majors, for example), they can step up to leadership.
-These transferable skills will be noted in admissions, and are essential for the classroom and workplace.

 Depending on the intended major, this can be the time to get creative!
 Literature and film students might want to work on a writing or creative project, while those interested in architecture or automotive engineering can build or design a prototype of something they hope to 3D print someday.
 Teachers and working professionals are amazing project mentors or research guides, so don’t feel limited by what is offered at school.
 If it doesn’t exist - create it!
 All you need is a faculty advisor and a few friends, and you’ve got yourself a club.